-Peter Frampton‘s double concert album Frampton Comes Alive released this week in January 1976 was so phenomenally successful, and his resultant fame so widespread, that it is hard to remember a time when he wasn’t a household name.
-I remember clearly my disappointment when Frampton left Humble Pie, but was impressed that he wasted no […]
+Peter Frampton‘s double concert album Frampton Comes Alive released in January 1976 was so phenomenally successful, and his resultant fame so widespread, that it is hard to remember a time when he wasn’t a household name.
+I remember clearly my disappointment when Frampton left Humble Pie, but was impressed that he wasted no time launching […]

 Here’s Peter Frampton on 2011’s triumphant Frampton Comes Alive 35 tour with a terrific song called “Nowhere’s Too Far for My Baby” which was dropped for vinyl time restrictions from the original Frampton Comes Alive album.
 This tight performance is from New York City’s Beacon Theater show on June 17, 2011, featuring Frampton on slide […]

 Everybody knows that young Englishman Peter Frampton revolutionized the recording industry in early 1976 with his live double set Frampton Comes Alive.
 But where did those now-iconic songs like “Show Me the Way”, “Lines on My Face”, “Baby I Love Your Way”, “All I Want to Be (Is By Your Side)”, and “Do You Feel […]